Lindawa40/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-listing all files even those with a period character in current and parent directory and /boot directory
+listing hidden and unhidden files in current,parent and/boot